niwaka-ame/huo2025/README.md

 3. To reproduce Fig S6, S7 and S11, we need to install R, RStudio and the following packages: `tidyverse`, `rstudioapi`, `BiocManager`, `devtools`, `repr`, `ggplot2`, `DESeq2`, `tidyqpcr`.

 ## Fetching the data from Zenodo
-The data needed to reproduce the figures are hosted on Zenodo.
+The data needed to reproduce the figures are available on Zenodo: https://doi.org/10.5281/zenodo.14840343.
 Download and unzip `data.zip` and move the `data` folder into the code repository, e.g. `~/temp/huo2025`.

 ## Reproducing the figures
 1. Now under the folder there should be three folders: `src` and `svg`.